 - Confessional Statement of The Gospel Coalition

 - The London Baptist Confession of Faith (1646.
 A wonderful and more comprehensive expression of biblical teaching.
 I recommend the “modern version” edited by David Wenkel, but that is not available online for free.)

 All these statements merely express in an unequivocal and organized fashion what the Bible teaches.
 The Bible itself is the only authoritative rule of doctrine and religious practice, and everything it affirms is true.
 Yet because the Bible is subject to misinterpretation, it is often necessary or helpful to express biblical teaching in language other than that used in the Bible, for clarification.

-Politics: I am a capitalist.
-I am a libertarian-sympathizer conservative.
+Politics: I am a capitalist and a classically liberal conservative.
 Overall, I believe in free people and free markets (which are really the same thing).
 I believe fiercely in freedom of speech.
 I believe in religious liberty and the separation of church and state.
 I believe that real human rights are absolute, inherent in our humanity, equally belonging to all people in all ages of history, and that these rights are rights to action, not rights to goods or services.
 I believe in freedom of association, which implies a right to discriminate.
 Real human rights protect you; they do not make each person everyone else’s debtor by birth.
 I have a two-kingdoms view of the relationship between church and civil society, and a Jeremiah 29:4-7 view of the relationship between Christians and culture.